Two integrable classes of Emden-Fowler equations with applications in astrophysics and cosmology: Examples

 \section{Examples}

-We present three physical examples, $n=5$ of the first class which occurs in astrophysics of stars treated as gas spheres, while the other ones are $n=2$ cases of the first class and second class.
-In the latter cases, the equations are particular cases of equations of the type
+We will present three examples, choosing $n=2$, and $n=5$ for the first class while taking $n=2$ for the second class.
+The case $n=5$ occurs in astrophysics of stars treated as gas spheres, while for $n=2$ the Emden-Fowler equations are particular cases of equations of the type

-which characterize perfect fluids in shear-free motion in general relativity.
+which describe perfect fluids in shear-free motion in general relativity as shown by Kustaanheimo and Qvist already in 1948 \cite{KQ}.
+These authors obtained the remarkable result that~(\ref{eqkq2}) is integrable when the function $F$ takes the form